 - Cook on a low flame keeping the pan uncovered, for about 10 mins, stirring frequently, till the brinjal is cooked.
 The brinjal cooks fast and can easily burn at the base of the pan, so this is a curry that needs to be watched.

-- Serve with chapatis or rice and dhal or rasam.
-Makes a nice sandwich ( remove the pieces of chilli from the curry first!) with buttered bread, plain or grilled.
+- Serve with roti or rice and dal or rasam.
+Makes a nice sandwich, wrap or quesadilla ( remove the pieces of chilli from the curry first!) with buttered bread, plain or grilled.
 You could add some cheese too.